phseba/FloydWarshallAlgorithm2PhilipSeba/README.md

 # FloydWarshallAlgorithm2PhilipSeba

-The "FloydWarshallAlgorithmPhilipSeba" is a code containing a recursive solution to the Floyd's algorithm\
+The "FloydWarshallAlgorithmPhilipSeba" is a recursive version of a Floyd's algorithm solution provided by the University of Liverpool.
-provided in the University of Liverpool's module CSCK541 "Software Development in Practice Jan 2023 A" as programming practice.

 The code includes a performance test.